klouddb/klouddbshield/README.md

 MySQL     -   Please read https://klouddb.io/releasing-first-version-of-klouddb-shield-mysql-cis-benchmarks/

+Currently we check for about 32 controls(Postgres) and we plan to add more checks soon.
+We tested this tool on CentOS and Ubuntu ( PG 14 and PG13), It also includes 46 MySQL controls so a total of 78 checks as of today

 NOTE -  For some linux commands you might need root/sudo access

 You can directly download the package from [releases](https://github.com/klouddb/klouddbshield/releases) section of repo and install the package (for example - rpm for centos and deb package for Ubuntu etc..) .
 You also need to edit config file after installing the package(see above mentioned blog post for detailed walkthrough)